Monday, 20 February 2023

 A way to accept this blemished acceptance and find hope.

-I live in the write hemisphere and write a blog each day as
+I live in the right hemisphere and write a blog each day as

 I must keep reminding myself.
 The Portuguese poet said